Bozar/FungusCave/README.md

 ## Summary

 Fungus Cave is a coffee break Roguelike game.
 A successful run takes about ten minutes.
-Your goal is to fight through five dungeon levels and kill all enemies that carries potion.
+Your goal is to fight through three dungeon levels and kill all enemies that carries potion.

 The game is made with C# and Unity.
 The ☼masterful☼ tileset, `curses_vector`, is created by DragonDePlatino for [Dwarf Fortress](http://www.bay12forums.com/smf/index.php?topic=161328.0).
 The color theme, `One Dark Pro`, is created by binaryify for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme).